 Likewise, a VPN can allow you to access sites like streaming services and view them as though you were in another country, and it means you can see the content those websites only show to specific regions.
 Has a new TV show come out in the UK that you want to see in the US?
-Then by using a VPN, you’ll be able to watch UK TV from anywhere in the world!
+Then by using a VPN, you can watch UK TV from anywhere in the world!

 What is a VPN Service

 Alternatively, they will offer a browser extension or an online portal that acts as a proxy.
 Often companies will offer multiple options.
-Whatever the case, the VPN service will usually charge a monthly fee for this access.
+Whatever the case, the VPN service usually charges a monthly fee for this access.

 How to Use a VPN?